swcarpentry/DEPRECATED-bc/lessons/misc-git/git-and-github/instructor_notes.md

 - Make a change to the README file before pulling.
 - Try to push.
-- On the white board draw the situation: my repo and the remote repo have different development histories and git doesn't know how to pull things together.
+- On the white board draw the situation: my repo and the remote repo have different development histories and Git doesn't know how to pull things together.
 - It would be nice if I could move my local change after the remote change.
   (Draw picture.)
 There's a command for that!